A general approach to enhance slope limiters on non-uniform rectilinear grids: Mathematical analysis

-The first two edges correspond to the conventional TVD stability conditions given by Eqs.~(\ref{eq:sec_case_tvd}); and the other two edges are obtained from the Lax-Wendroff method \cite{PLax:1960a} as indicated by Eqs.~(\ref{eq:sec_math_lw}) and the Beam-Warming method \cite{RFWarming:1976a} as indicated by Eqs.~(\ref{eq:sec_math_bw}) in the case of uniform meshes in space.
+The first two edges correspond to the conventional TVD stability conditions~(\ref{eq:sec_case_tvd}); and the other two edges lead to the Lax-Wendroff method~\cite{PLax:1960a} and the Beam-Warming method~\cite{RFWarming:1976a}, which correspond to applying using the following ``slope limiters'' on uniform meshes

-where $\lambda = |c\Delta t^n|/\Delta x$ is the Courant number on the uniform mesh with cell size $\Delta x$.
-In the view of Eq.~(\ref{eq:sec_math_flux}) and Eq.~(\ref{eq:sec_math_slpe}), the two methods given by Eqs.~(\ref{eq:sec_math_lw})--(\ref{eq:sec_math_bw}) are equivalent to applying the following ``slope limiters''

-Thus the admissible region in the conventional Sweby's diagram is explained such that the limiter function should be a convex combination of $\phi^{LW}$ and $\phi^{BW}$, in addition to satisfying Eqs.~(\ref{eq:sec_case_tvd}) and Eq.~(\ref{eq:sec_case_2nd}).
+Thus one may interpret the Sweby's diagram such that the limiter function should be a convex combination of $\phi^{LW}$ and $\phi^{BW}$, in addition to satisfying~(\ref{eq:sec_case_tvd}) and (\ref{eq:sec_case_2nd}).

-Sweby's diagram is generalized to the limiter function $\phi_{A,B}$ as follows.
-First, the limiter function $\phi^{LW}$ and $\phi^{BW}$ are generalized to satisfy Eq.~(\ref{eq:sec_math_lim_a_b}) as
+This interpretation may be extended to the limiter function $\phi_{A,B}$ as follows.
+First, the limiter function $\phi^{LW}$ and $\phi^{BW}$ are generalized to satisfy~(\ref{eq:sec_math_lim_a_b})